isomerpages/moe-westwoodpri/_departments/Student Leadership.md

 Starting 2024, in line with the Emerging 21st Century Competencies (E21CC) by MOE,<br>
 We aim to develop our Student Leaders into Connectors, Contributors &amp; Creators:<br>

-•	A. Connectors: Empowering student leaders to bridge connections between diverse groups within the school community.
+•	A. *Connectors*: Empowering student leaders to bridge connections between diverse groups within the school community.
 They facilitate collaboration, empower others to find common ground, and build a strong network of support for collective problem-solving.<br>
-•	B. Contributors: Emphasizing the importance of active contributions from student leaders.
+•	B. *Contributors*: Emphasizing the importance of active contributions from student leaders.
 They are encouraged to identify opportunities for improvement, engage in meaningful projects, and make a positive impact on the school community.<br>
-•	C. Creators: Challenges student leaders to think creatively, identify innovative solutions, and embrace experimentation.
+•	C. *Creators*: Challenges student leaders to think creatively, identify innovative solutions, and embrace experimentation.
 They become agents of change, creating new possibilities for Westwood Primary School.<br>

 To enhance their E21CC, student leaders are trained to create, contribute &amp; connect effectively through Student Leadership Programmes:<br>